-The key components of our cost of revenues are material costs, employee costs and infrastructure-related costs.
+The key components of our cost of revenues are material costs, employee costs, and infrastructure-related costs.
 Material costs generally represent the majority of our cost of revenues.
 Several of the materials we require to manufacture products for our customers are customized for their products and often sourced from a single supplier or in some cases, our own subsidiaries.
 Shortages from sole-source suppliers due to yield loss, quality concerns and capacity constraints, among other factors, may increase our expenses and negatively impact our gross profit margin or total revenues in a given quarter.
 Material costs include scrap material.
 Historically, scrap rate diminishes during a product's life cycle due to process, fixturing and test improvement and optimization.

-A second significant element of cost of revenues is employee costs, including indirect employee costs related to design, configuration and optimization of manufacturing processes for our customers, quality testing, materials testing and other engineering services; and direct costs related to our manufacturing employees.
+A second significant element of our cost of revenues is employee costs, including indirect employee costs related to design, configuration and optimization of manufacturing processes for our customers, quality testing, materials testing and other engineering services; and direct costs related to our manufacturing employees.
 Direct employee costs include employee salaries, insurance and benefits, merit-based bonuses, recruitment, training and retention.
-Historically, our employee costs have increased primarily due to increases in the number of employees necessary to support our growth and, to a lesser extent, costs for recruitment, training and retention of employees.
-Our cost of revenues are significantly impacted by salary levels in Thailand and the PRC, the fluctuation of the Thai baht and Chinese renminbi ("RMB") against our functional currency, the U.S. dollar, and our ability to retain our employees.
+Historically, our employee costs have increased primarily due to increases in the number of employees necessary to support our growth and, to a lesser extent, costs to recruit, train and retain employees.
+Our cost of revenues is significantly impacted by salary levels in Thailand, the PRC and the United Kingdom, the fluctuation of the Thai baht, RMB and GBP against our functional currency, the U.S. dollar, and our ability to retain our employees.
 We expect our employee costs to increase as wages continue to increase in Thailand and the PRC.
 Wage increases may impact our ability to sustain our competitive advantage and may reduce our profit margin.
 We seek to mitigate these cost increases through improvements in employee productivity, employee retention and asset utilization.

 Our infrastructure costs are comprised of depreciation, utilities, facilities management and overhead costs.
 Most of our facility leases are long-term agreements.
-Our depreciation costs include buildings and fixed assets, primarily at our Pinehurst Campus in Thailand, and capital equipment located at each of our manufacturing locations.
+Our depreciation costs include buildings and fixed assets, primarily at our Pinehurst campus in Thailand, and capital equipment located at each of our manufacturing locations.

-During fiscal year 2016, fiscal year 2015 and fiscal year 2014, discretionary merit-based bonus awards were provided to our non-executive employees.
-Charges included in cost of revenues for bonus distributions to such employees were \$2.8 million, \$2.4 million and \$1.9 million for fiscal year 2016, fiscal year 2015 and fiscal year 2014, respectively.
+During fiscal year 2017, fiscal year 2016 and fiscal year 2015, discretionary merit-based bonus awards were made to our non-executive employees.
+Charges included in cost of revenues for bonus awards to non-executive employees were \$3.2 million, \$2.8 million and \$2.4 million for fiscal year 2017, fiscal year 2016 and fiscal year 2015, respectively.

-Share-based compensation expense included in cost of revenues was \$2.0 million, \$1.5 million and \$1.2 million for fiscal year 2016, fiscal year 2015 and fiscal year 2014, respectively.
+Share-based compensation expense included in cost of revenues was \$5.3 million, \$2.0 million and \$1.5 million for fiscal year 2017, fiscal year 2016 and fiscal year 2015, respectively.